Demographic Dividend & Human Capital

 Demographic Dividend — Concept

-Demographic Dividend occurs when the working-age population (15-64 years) is larger than the non-working-age (dependent) population — creating potential for higher economic growth.
-India's working-age population: ~68% (2024).
-Dependency ratio (dependents per 100 working-age people): ~44 (declining).
-India's demographic dividend window: ~2005-06 to 2055-60 — this 50-year window is a once-in-a-lifetime opportunity.
-In contrast, China's working-age population is already declining.
-To realise the dividend, India must ensure: Quality education and skills, productive employment, good health, and social infrastructure.
-If these conditions are not met, the dividend becomes a demographic disaster — a large unemployed, unskilled youth population leading to social unrest.
+Demographic Dividend occurs when the working-age population (15-64) exceeds the dependent population, creating potential for higher growth.
+India's working-age share: ~68% (2024).
+Dependency ratio: ~44 per 100 working-age people (declining).
+India's window runs from ~2005-06 to 2055-60, a once-in-a-lifetime 50-year opportunity.
+China's working-age population is already shrinking.
+Realising the dividend requires four conditions: quality education and skills, productive employment, good health, and social infrastructure.
+Without these, the dividend becomes a demographic disaster: a large, unemployed, unskilled youth population driving social unrest.
+Exam tip: The dividend is not automatic.
+Frame answers around the four conditions.

 Population Dynamics